Netherlands

 Where

-Work Hours & Schedule:
+Work Hours & Schedule

-Students are generally full-time, with weekly hours varying by host company and the specific demands of your role (typically 32–40 hours per week).
+Hours are generally full-time, with weekly hours varying by host company and the specific demands of your role (typically 32–40 hours per week).
 The hospitality industry often requires flexibility.
 Be prepared for a schedule that may include evenings, weekends, and public holidays, especially during peak seasons.
 The good thing for the cooking staff, dinners are normally held from 6 to 9 PM, when the kitchen closes.
 Your specific schedule will be outlined by your host company and your agreement.

-Compensation & Team Environment:
+Compensation & Team Environment

-Your program fee includes your accommodation for the duration of your placement.
-Host companies in the Netherlands (hotels, restaurants) offer a monthly compensation to help with living expenses.
-This always depends on the role and expertise you bring.
 You will be part of a professional team, learning from experienced colleagues and managers.
 The Dutch work environment encourages teamwork and open and clear communication.
 Expect to interact with colleagues and guests from very diverse cultural backgrounds and nationalities.

-The Dutch Work Environment & Culture:
+The Dutch Work Environment & Culture

 • Professionalism & Communication: Dutch workplaces value punctuality, efficiency, and directness in communication.
 While professional, the atmosphere can often be relatively informal, with an emphasis on teamwork and individual initiative.